 That’s why Khalil volunteers with Power Lunch.

 On Tuesdays, Khalil goes to work like any other day.
-But at lunch, he heads to Swansea Elementary School where he meets his buddy, Ruben.
+But at lunch, he heads to a local Denver Public School where he meets his buddy, Ruben.
 “The second I walk in, my reading buddy lights up, and we always have fun,” says Khalil.
 “It’s beyond awesome to see him get enthusiastic about what we’re reading.”

 When kids develop a love of reading, they are better equipped to take ownership over their own education and growth.
 Strong literacy skills are more than just a grade – they are self-empowerment.